Acramonics/SolatronG2U/README.md

 #### Series 57 Connector

+My design places the *Series 57* connector on the back of the board and the *Arduino Nano* on the front with 1206 SMD resistors on both front and back.
+The board (in its case if desired) then lies flat against the back of the meter with the USB Arduino connection to the left hand side.

-My design uses the **straight vertical pinned** version of the *Series 57* connectory which is more difficult to find.
-These will be described as 'pin type' or 'panel type'.
+The design uses the **straight vertical pinned** version of the *Series 57* connector which is more difficult to find than the right-angled version.
+You will find these described as 'pin type' or 'panel type'.
 The solder cup vertical version (also called 'line type') are much easier to find, but these are **not** what you want!

 *NorComp* seems to be the most common manufacturer and you want the '111' series for straight connectors ('112' series is right-angle